If you want to show Google Maps on your website, you need an API key from Google. This page shows you how to obtain this key from Google.

 Check if there is already a key available for this Google account.
 If so, you can use the existing key unless you want to have separate keys for each website or with different restrictions.
 If you can’t use an existing API key you need to create a new key.

-Since every impression consumes the free quota, you may want to use the maps efficiently.
-As an example, if you want to show a map to help people find your head office, you probably shouldn’t place that map at the bottom of every page in your website, since this would count every single pageview on your website as one use of your free quota.
+Since every impression consumes the free allowance, you may want to use the maps efficiently.
+As an example, if you want to show a map to help people find your head office, you probably shouldn’t place that map at the bottom of every page in your website, since this would count every single pageview on your website as one use of your free allowance.
 Instead, place the map only on the About or Contact page.
 After that, only visits to this specific page will count towards the free limit.

 Unfortunately, API keys are valuable.
 Anyone can copy the API key from your web pages and use them on a different website to get free map views.
 This use of your API key may eventually have to be paid for by your account.
-After a while you may notice that the use of the API is increasing but not the number of visitors to your website, and you may even have to pay for maps that are shown on other people’s websites if they steal your API key and use it so much that it exceeds your free quota.
+After a while, you may notice that the use of the API is increasing but not the number of visitors to your website, and you may even have to pay for maps that are shown on other people’s websites if they steal your API key and use it so much that it exceeds your free allowance.

 To avoid this, you should always restrict your API keys to be valid only for your own domains.
 Always protect your API keys by using the Accept requests from these HTTP referrers (web sites) option in the Google API console.
 You should add your domains in two formats: *.example.com/* and example.com/*.
 With SpreadsheetConverter you should also enable localhost if you want to see Google Maps in the Instant Preview of your web pages directly after conversion.

 Here is an actual example of what the list can look like: